 Use Map Viewer to view, explore, and create web maps in ArcGIS Online.
 Navigate the map to view various areas.
 Click features or imagery on the map to view pop-ups with information about the data.
 Rotate the map to get a new perspective.
 Experiment with zoom levels to see which features and layers are visible at different scales.

 Map Viewer includes two vertical toolbars—the Contents (dark) toolbar and the Settings (light) toolbar.
 Use the Contents toolbar to manage and view the map contents and work with the map.
-Use the Settings toolbar to access tools and options for configuring and interacting with map layers and other map components.
+Use the Settings toolbar to access options for configuring and interacting with map layers and other map components.

-Use the Expand and Collapse buttons at the bottom of each toolbar ( for example, and on the Settings toolbar) to expand or collapse them.
+Use the Expand and Collapse buttons at the bottom of each toolbar (for example, and on the Settings toolbar) to expand or collapse them.
 You can also use the Hide interface button on the map to collapse both toolbars at once and maximize space to work with the map.

 Some layers have symbology that appears in a legend.
 View the Legend pane to see how the data layer is represented on the map.